Find an AERD (Samter's Triad) Specialist

 National Jewish Health in Denver, CO is a multidisciplinary center that offers AERD-related research opportunities, aspirin desensitization, and sinus surgery with experienced rhinologists.
 Dr. Rohit Katial is an AERD expert.

-The AERD program at Vanderbilt University Medical Center is directed by Dr. Katharine Cahill (formerly of the Brigham & Women's AERD Center).
+The AERD Clinic at Vanderbilt University Medical Center is directed by Dr. Katharine Cahill (formerly of the Brigham & Women's AERD Center).
 This is a comprehensive treatment center with ENTs, an aspirin desensitization program, and clinical trials available to patients with AERD.
 It is their goal to transform the treatment of patients with AERD in the southeastern US.

 Rush University AERD Center